Tennessee Higher Education Commission

 Private, in-state, not-for-profit degree granting institutions and private, out-of-state, not-for-profit degree granting institutions may be exempt pursuant to Tenn.
 Code Ann. § 49-7-2004(a)(6).
 Some religious institutions may be exempt pursuant to Tenn.
 Code Ann. § 49-7-2004(a)(4).
 THEC has not addressed authorization of tribally–controlled or federal institutions.

-Institutions seeking regular authorization must apply for institution authorization and program approval.
+Institutions seeking regular authorization must apply for institution authorization and program registration.
 Institutions seeking optional expedited authorization (OEA) only apply for institution authorization.
 THEC maintains an inventory of OEA programs and requires proof of subject matter expert agency approval, where applicable, but does not approve OEA programs.

 3: Accreditation